 Along with changes, in some but not all FRS’s, to the PQAs, are changes to the assessment processes.
 Some FRS’s have turned their back on the use of the term ‘ADC’ (assessment and development centre).
 However, most FRS’s are still using a number of different tests and exercises to assess personnel for promotion.
 It’s just that these tests may now include operational scenarios as well as competency-based ones; knowledge-based tests; and other group or role-play type exercises more typical of an ADC.

-The PQA’s are the fundamentals, the very core values and priorities of the fire and rescue service, the underlying attitudes and behaviours upon which your performance lies.
+For ease, we will use PQAs/ competencies when referring to the criteria used to measure firefighter potential for promotion.
+These competencies are the core values and priorities of the Fire and Rescue Service, the underlying attitudes and behaviours upon which your performance lies.
 The technical, procedural and operational skills are layered on top of these foundations.

-The assessment activity of the Initial Test of Potential (ITOP), the ADC, the PQA Interview, the PQA Application Form, are all designed to examine the potential you have to progress to the next level of management.
+Assessment activities such as an in-basket or written test, an ADC, a behavioural interview or an application form are all designed to examine the potential you have to progress to the next level of management.
 This is determined by how well your behaviour matches the standards outlined by the PQA’s.

 Where the PQA’s came from

 The PQA’s were developed through gathering information from individuals who do the job, or work very closely to it.
 Examples of effective behaviour were sought from hundreds of fire and rescue service personnel across the UK, which were then used to construct the PQAs, the types of behaviours expected within the fire and rescue service.
 The PQA framework also contains several examples, known as Behavioural Indicators.
 These are not the only ways of demonstrating those PQAs, but give you some idea of the types of things which might be effective in showing that PQA.